Skip to content

 protein_model = folding_hamiltonian(my_protein)

-3. Optimize Using to Quantum Optimization Algorithm
+Optimizing Using the Quantum Optimization Algorithm

 from classiq import *